caktus/dockerfile_post/README.rst

 There are many ways to containerize a Python/Django app, no one of which could be considered "the best."
 That being said, I think the following approach provides a good balance of simplicity, configurability, and container size.
 The specific tools I'll be using are: `Docker <https://www.docker.com/>`_ (of course), the `python:3.7-slim <https://hub.docker.com/_/python/>`_ Docker image (based on Debian Stretch), and `uWSGI <https://uwsgi-docs.readthedocs.io/>`_.

-In a previous version of this post, we used `Alpine Linux <https://alpinelinux.org/>`_ as the base image for this Dockerfile.
-This time, we're switching to a Debian- and glibc-based image, because we found `a workaround <https://github.com/iron-io/dockers/issues/42#issuecomment-290763088>`_ was required for `musl libc <https://www.musl-libc.org/>`_'s ``strftime()`` implementation.
-The Debian-based "slim" images are still relatively small; the bare-minimum image describe below increase from about 170 MB to 227 MB (~33%) when switching from ``python:3.7-alpine`` to ``python:3.7-slim`` (and updating all the corresponding system packages).
+In a previous version of this post, I used `Alpine Linux <https://alpinelinux.org/>`_ as the base image for this Dockerfile.
+This time, I'm switching to a Debian- and glibc-based image, because I found `an inconvenient workaround <https://github.com/iron-io/dockers/issues/42#issuecomment-290763088>`_ was required for `musl libc <https://www.musl-libc.org/>`_'s ``strftime()`` implementation.
+The Debian-based "slim" images are still relatively small; the bare-minimum image described below increase from about 170 MB to 227 MB (~33%) when switching from ``python:3.7-alpine`` to ``python:3.7-slim`` (and updating all the corresponding system packages).

 There are many WSGI servers available for Python, and we use both Gunicorn and uWSGI at Caktus.
 A couple of the benefits of uWSGI are that (1) it's almost entirely configurable through environment variables (which fits well with containers), and (2) it includes `native HTTP support <http://uwsgi-docs.readthedocs.io/en/latest/HTTP.html#can-i-use-uwsgi-s-http-capabilities-in-production>`_, which can circumvent the need for a separate HTTP server like Apache or Nginx.